utilmeta/utype/docs/en/references/field.md

 	"""
 ```

-As you can see, when `credit_card` a field is not provided, it can be parsed regardless of whether it is passed in `billing_address`, because `billing_address` it is an optional field, but when the data provides a `credit_card` field, it must be provided `billing_address`.
+As you can see, when `credit_card` is not provided, it can be parsed regardless of whether `billing_address` is passed in, because `billing_address` is an optional field, but when the data provides a `credit_card` field, `billing_address` must be provided.
 Otherwise, an `exc.DependenciesAbsenceError` error is thrown.

-### Attribute dependency
+### Property dependency

-Field dependencies can also act on attribute fields ( `@property`), such as
+Field dependencies can also act on `@property` fields, such as
 ```python
 from utype import Schema, Field from datetime import datetime